Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 #### TileJSON

-We serve [TileJSON](https://www.mapbox.com/help/define-tilejson/)-formatted metadata for generic parcel tiles which is used to get the full url to either our raster or vector tiles:
+We serve [TileJSON](https://www.mapbox.com/help/define-tilejson/)-formatted metadata for generic parcel tiles which is used to get the full url to either our raster or vector tile layers:

 * Raster tiles: `/api/v1/parcels`
 * Vector tiles: `/api/v1/parcels?format=mvt`